Shelter-in-place goes into effect during emergency situations where it is important to minimize exposure to outdoor hazards.

 Initiation of Shelter-in-Place

-The Chief of University Police in consultation with the College President (if available) will make the determination when a situation requires the Shelter-in-Place Procedures to be initiated.
+The Chief of University Police in consultation with the University President (if available) will make the determination when a situation requires the Shelter-in-Place Procedures to be initiated.
 The Chief will:

 - Direct the protocol

 The Officer in Charge will assign personnel to: